Asbjoedt/CLISC/README.md

 * Compare the results to log workbook and checksum differences between input and output file formats
 * Output log in CSV

-## Available arguments
+## How to execute
-In the terminal navigate (cd) to filepath of CLISC.exe
+In the terminal navigate (cd) to directory of CLISC.exe

 To execute the program input CLISC.exe [YourArgument]